suggap

 Plot

-In New York Harbor, filmmaker Carl Denham, known for wildlife films in remote and exotic locations, charters Captain Englehorn's ship, the Venture, for his new project.
+In New York Harbor, filmmaker Carl Denham, known for wildlife films in remote exotic locations, is chartering Captain Englehorn's ship, the Venture, for his new project.
 However, he is unable to secure an actress for a female role he has been reluctant to disclose.
-Searching in the streets of New York City, he finds Ann Darrow and promises her the adventure of a lifetime.
-The crew boards the Venture and sets off, during which the ship's first mate, Jack Driscoll, falls in love with Ann.
-Denham reveals to the crew that their destination is in fact Skull Island, an uncharted territory.
+In the streets of New York City, he finds struggling actress Ann Darrow and promises her "the thrill of a lifetime".
+The Venture sets off, during which Denham reveals that their destination is an uncharted island with a mountain the shape of a skull.
 He alludes to a mysterious entity named Kong, rumored to dwell on the island.
-The crew arrives and anchor offshore.
-They encounter a native village, separated from the rest of the island by an enormous stone wall with a large wooden gate.
+The crew arrive and anchor offshore.
+They encounter a native village separated from the rest of the island by an enormous stone wall with a large wooden gate.
 They witness a group of natives preparing to sacrifice a young woman termed the "bride of Kong".
 The intruders are spotted and the native chief stops the ceremony.
-When he sees Ann, he offers to trade six of his tribal women for the "golden woman".
+When he sees the blonde-haired Ann, he offers to trade six of his tribal women for the "golden woman".
 They refuse him and return to the ship.